-In implementing this procedure, records of all complaints, resolutions, and hearings will be kept by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+In implementing this procedure, records of all complaints, resolutions, and hearings will be kept by the Title IX Coordinator and Equity and Diversity Officer.
 Others will have access to the records only on a need-to-know basis.
 Except as required by law, no public release of such records may be made until a final determination is made (i.e., when no appeal of the decision of the hearing is sought, or in the event of an appeal, when the decision of the appellate panel is communicated to the parties).
 Any such release shall be made in accordance with any applicable Colgate policy and federal and state laws.